Pedro-Miguel-Neto/PBS-MINI-0.1L/README.md

 To visualize and perform the data treatment, download the Data_Treatment directory.
 After that open Matlab, add the path with subfolders in the Home tab and run the postProcessing script.

 To perform your own simulations make sure you have OpenFOAM 8 installed.
 Then, download the reatorWALE cases and solver, and compile the solver by typping the wclean and wmake commands in the terminal (inside the solver directory).
-To set-up the mesh run the mesh/meshy bash file to create the mesh (in the case you want to change the opreational volume check point 4 first**).
+To set-up the mesh run the mesh/meshy bash file to create the mesh (check how much proocessors you want to run the simulation on and adjust the system/decomposePar file and "-np" entry in the mesh/meshy script, as well as when you initialize the simulation; In the case you want to change the operational volume check point 4 first**).
 After select the operating conditions:

 1 - Agitation rate (in rad/s) in constant/dynamicMeshDict;